As a web based software company we know a lot about security. We have built banking portals and sensitive secure systems.

 We may collect and process the following data about you:

-- Information that you provide to us by filling in any web forms or by using the mail:to email link on our site newicon.net (“Our Site").
+- Information that you provide to us by filling in forms on our site ‘newicon.net’ ("Our Site").
 This includes information provided at the time of requesting goods, services or information from us.

 - Information that you provide to us by completing surveys.
 We may ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

-- Details of your visits to Our Site including, but not limited to, traffic data, regional location data (not your personal address), web-logs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.
+- Details of your visits to Our Site including, but not limited to, traffic data, location data, weblogs and other communication data, whether this is required for our own billing purposes or otherwise and the resources that you access.

 - Information obtained by us from third parties in accordance with the Act.